Human feces: Paleofeces

 Paleofeces, also known as coprolites (though that name is more commonly used in reference to animal feces), are ancient human feces, often found as part of archaeological excavations or surveys.
 Intact feces of ancient people may be found in caves in arid climates and in other locations with suitable preservation conditions.
 These are studied to determine the diet and health of the people who produced them through the analysis of seeds, small bones, and parasite eggs found inside.
 They also may be analyzed chemically for more in-depth information on the individual who excreted them, using lipid analysis and DNA analysis.
 The success rate of usable DNA extraction is relatively high in paleofeces, making it more reliable than skeletal DNA retrieval.

 Society and culture

 Disgust and shame

-In all human cultures, feces elicits varying degrees of disgust.
+In most human cultures, feces elicit varying degrees of disgust.
 Disgust is experienced primarily in relation to the sense of taste (either perceived or imagined) and, secondarily to anything that causes a similar feeling by sense of smell, touch, or vision.
-As such, human feces is regarded as something to be avoided diligently: expelled in private and disposed of immediately and without a trace.
+As such, human feces are regarded as something to be avoided diligently: expelled in private and disposed of immediately and without a trace.
 It often is considered an unacceptable topic in polite conversation and its mere mention may cause offence in certain contexts.